wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.5.4 =
+= 1.5.6 =
-Compatibility issuse with JetPack and IE10 are now fixed
+Bug fixes and improvements.
+Increase the quota from within the plugin.